Pennsylvania Dutch Language

 |

-Are “PA Dutch” and “Amish” the same?
-Here in the heavily-touristed areas of Lancaster County you see “Pennsylvania Dutch” (or just “Dutch” for short), or “Amish” attached to just about anything with something to sell.
-To take a few examples: “Jakey’s Amish BBQ”, “Amish Paradise Homestays”, “Dutch Delights”, etc. Pennsylvania Dutch and Amish are often taken as synonyms, but they aren’t exactly one and the…
+In places like the heavily-touristed areas of Lancaster County you see “Pennsylvania Dutch” (or just “Dutch” for short), or “Amish” attached to just about anything with something to sell.
+To take a few examples: “Jakey’s Amish BBQ”, “Amish Paradise Homestays”, “Dutch Delights”, etc. This naturally makes visitors assume that the Amish must have something to do with the Pennsylvania Dutch.
+But are they the same…

 Odds and ends from Lancaster County